JLGB

+King Charles III is the organisation's royal patron.
+He was appointed to the role in 2020, when he was Prince of Wales, to mark the brigade's 125th anniversary.

 History

 In April 1891 The Jewish Chronicle published a letter from Rev Francis Lyon Cohen headed ´But what about the boys?´ in which he called for the creation of a Jewish youth group based on the Boys' Brigade for the well-being of working-class Jewish boys in the East End of London at the crucial period ´"Between their leaving school and their attainment of manhood".
 After a lecture by Colonel Albert Goldsmid before the Maccabaeans at a meeting held at the Jews' Free School in the East End of London on 16 February 1895 the first company of boys was enrolled; and six weeks later the first weekly drill was held.
 Recruits were drawn from JFS, the Norwood Orphanage and local elementary schools, known as Board Schools, which had been set up under the Education Act of 1870.
 In 1896 the first summer camp, of nineteen boys, was held at Deal, and social and athletic clubs were organised.
 Rev Cohen served as staff chaplain.

 The idea quickly became popular, and by March 1898, there were thirteen companies in England, while a company was also established at Montreal, Quebec, Canada.
 Four of these, consisting of five officers and ninety boys, had been represented at the seaside camp at Deal, England, during the preceding summer.
 A labour bureau was then established with a view to obtaining employment for the boys; and provincial companies rapidly sprang into existence.
 In 1898 the summer encampment consisted of 400 boys; and a year later the number of companies in existence rose to 23, including one at Johannesburg, South Africa.